-Like other citrus fruits, kumquats are loaded with vitamin C, an important nutrient that brings some big benefits when it comes to boosting immunity.
+Like other citrus fruits, kumquats are rich in vitamin C, an important nutrient that brings some big benefits when it comes to boosting immunity.
 In fact, one study conducted in Switzerland showed that getting enough vitamin C could help improve the outcomes for conditions such as diarrhea, malaria and pneumonia.
 Plus, vitamin C was able to improve symptoms and shorten the duration of respiratory infections, such as the cold, as well.
-(3)

 3. Supports Digestive Health

 One of the biggest kumquat benefits is its impressive fiber content.
 Fiber helps add bulk to the stool to keep you regular and prevent problems like constipation.

 Fiber may also benefit other aspects of digestive health as well, with some research showing that it could protect against inflammatory bowel disease and prevent intestinal ulcers.
 Not only that, but some studies have also found that a high-fiber diet is associated with a reduced risk of colorectal cancer as well.

 With a whopping 6.5 grams of fiber per serving, kumquats top the charts as one of the best high-fiber foods available.
 Include a serving or two in your daily diet along with other fiber-rich foods to keep your digestive system running smoothly.